Fiction

 Taking him bit by byte into oblivion.

 Hurbalin had successfully taken ownership of all five derelict and unoccupied houses in McKenna Terrace.
-His seclusion offered privacy that the failed modernist image of living did not.
-Most people didn’t care or notice they were living in a crisis of cut and paste flat–pack properties, crammed together like carpark spaces at the supermarket.
-He had no clue why they were favoured by almost everybody else, and Hurbalin had no desire to be seen by the pigeons which roamed communal and public areas.
-The façades of the houses in McKenna Terrace were painted in a jumble of bright colours like a Photoshop fairy tale: fruit salads, all sorts, flying saucers, drumsticks, violets, blackjacks and chocolate limes.
-Hurbalin’s house looked just like a giant rhubarb and custard, the walls custard and the windows were vivid Bengal rose.
+The seclusion offered privacy that the failed modernist image of living did not.
+Most people didn’t care or notice they were living in a beige crisis of cut and paste flat–pack properties, crammed together like carpark spaces at the supermarket; he had no clue why they were favoured by almost everybody else, and Hurbalin had no desire to be indexed by the pigeons that roamed communal and public spaces.
+The façades of the houses in McKenna Terrace were painted in a jumble of bright colours like a sweet shop fairy tale: fruit salads, all sorts, flying saucers, drumsticks, violets, blackjacks and chocolate limes.
+Hurbalin’s house looked just like a giant rhubarb and custard, the walls were custard and the windows were a vivid Bengal rose.
 He lived with his wife and partner Amelia Boom and their two cats Jack and Manali.
 The second–floor bay window poked out precariously and was topped with a gold tiled roof.
-It looked more like something you might find on a Buddhist temple than a two up two down in the north of England.
-Above the top window, a small mosaic–rainbow warned of possible showers and sunshine.
-Mr Fabulous lived next door at NO.5b, his house was a minimal Mediterranean whitewash, sprinkled with multi–coloured climbing grips.
+It looked more like something you might find on a Buddhist temple than a two–up two–down in the north of England.
+Above the top window, a small mosaic rainbow warned of possible showers and sunshine.

 Hundreds and thousands on top a snowie.

-To outside observers McKenna Terrace probably seemed more like a fairground ride, in comparison to the clinical blandness which was found almost everywhere else.
-Not that many people gained access to the path in front or behind the houses.
-Barb made signs with a pictogram of a pizza delivery boy being attacked by a pack of dogs.
-Its international system of typographic picture education owner joined in the fun with his walking stick.
-Underneath the drawing, she had scrawled.
+To outside observers, McKenna Terrace probably seemed more like a fairground ride in comparison to the clinical blandness found almost everywhere else.
+Not many people gained access to the path in front of or behind the houses.
+Barb made signs with a pictogram of a pizza delivery boy being attacked by a pack of dogs, and their owner joining in the fun with his walking stick.
+Underneath the drawing, she had scrawled: Boy I just felt the world get lighter – we lost a moron.
+Put on the Hammer album, I’m ready to dance!
+Barb lived with Puff (her addiction) at No_1 (inevitably).
+She had made Puff paint their house black with bright red windows and inching from the roof in their familiar formation were mosaic glow–in–the–dark space invaders.

-McKenna Terrace stank of Durban Poison.
-It was taking ages to dry because of the dense buds, and it left a pungent smell in the air which rivalled the nearby biscuit factory.
-Lorelei was an excellent gardener, and it was in this way that everyone contributed.
-By working together Barb, Lorelei, Malt, Amelia, Hurbalin, Mr Fabulous and Puff had almost dropped off the grid altogether.
-Self–imposed enslavement had led many towards debt and insecurity as an individual in a society of empty promises and alienated communities.
-This bunch of oddities had taken control of their existence through the revolutionary pleasure of thinking for yourself and had begun to elevate themselves from the scrutiny of the Systm and its corporate harbingers.
 Hurbalin threw down his keys and switched on the television.
-It was an instinctual act, and for some unknown reason, he automatically reached for the remote whenever he entered the room.
+It was an instinctual act and for some unknown reason, he automatically reached for the remote whenever he entered the room.
 The broadcast was flashing red on the screen, detailing the latest economic despair.
 Needles filled with money symbols were being injected into the arms of the poor.
-The metaphor of class–A drug–taking created a surreal yet appropriate visual for the final phase of a social mind–control experiment.
+The metaphor of class–A drug–taking (as a vaccine) created a surreal yet appropriate visual for the final phase of the social mind–control experiment.
 Money was the preferred drug of the masses and had become highly addictive with rehab clinics and pharmaceutical treatment for those who had uncontrollable determination to spend, spend, spend and brand themselves with a guru.

-He chuckled to himself, ‘Money that didn’t exist anyway’.
+He chuckled to himself, ‘money that didn’t exist anyway’.

-Technology and instant media exchanges were extracting the innermost desires of everyone and the control of its side effects had been turned into a complex business monopoly.
-Everyone knew they were being manipulated by the invisible hand and yet most citizens chose a brand and became their plaything.
-The plutocracy knew exactly how to harvest civilization and in return they provided a matrix of products, celebrity, medicine, news, war, publications, education and even advertising.
-The walls of the church were adorned with images of children spouting scripture: ‘Mum look 3for2 and Mum, Mum Bogoff.’
-Our lives had been cultivated, liquidised and tamed and we became the instruments by which new products were launched and marketed.
-They replaced need with want and most people didn’t even notice the difference.
+Technology and instant media exchanges were extracting the innermost desires of everyone and the control of their side effects had been turned into a complex business monopoly.
+Everyone knew they were being manipulated by the invisible hand, yet most citizens chose an owner and became their plaything.
+The plutocracy knew exactly how to harvest civilization and in return, they provided a matrix of products, celebrities, medicine, news, war, publications, education and even advertising.
+The walls of the church were adorned with images of children spouting scripture: “Mum look 3for2 and Mum, Mum Bogoff.”
+Hurbalin was still shocked by how the lives of the people had been cultivated, liquidised and tamed, to become the instruments by which new products were launched and marketed.
+The plutocracy had replaced need with want and most people didn’t even notice there was a difference.

 Minus the tracksuits.